MicrosoftDocs/memdocs/windows-365/enterprise/customer-permissions.md

 ## Add a custom image

-If you’ve already created an OPNC for the Azure subscription that’s associated with the image, no new permissions are needed.
+If you’ve already created an OPNC for the image's associated Azure subscription, no new permissions are needed.

 When you use a subscription without an OPNC, the Windows 365 service requires the following permission to upload a custom image: